TIPI HORSE

 We provide our clients with an array of training, tools, and services to assist them in being better prepared to succeed in our continually evolving society and the ever-changing demands of various business sectors.
-Our current services include but are not limited to, Indigenous cultural training, Indigenous entrepreneur 101 training, digital content creation, video production, and managed IT services.
+Our current services include but are not limited to, Indigenous Relations Strategies, Indigenous Participation Plans, Telecommunications Integration, Security Services, and Hotel & Commercial Furnishings.

 Be a catalyst for a collaborative future that is based on trust, respect and reciprocity.
-Please connect with us at Tipi Horse Connects.
+Please connect with us at TIPI HORSE.

 Miigwech